DenLilleMand/gildedrose/README.md

 # Setup

+Before this task, we expect you to have been through the basic Jenkins material and have the infrastructure set up from that.

-In order for this to work, you need to install both maven and JDK on your slave.
+In order for this to work, you need to install both maven and JDK on your agent.
-Log into the slave, and type the following:
+Log into the agen, and type the following:
 ```
 sudo apt install maven openjdk-8-jdk
 ```

 # Coding Assignment

-While trying to know Jenkins, this will be your coding assignment.
+While the purpose is to learn Jenkins, this will be a coding assignment.
 It is made just to give you some tangible code to work with:
 Remember, this is not a programming exercise, but a Jenkins one; code is only there so you have something to build :)

 In a language of your choice, e.g. Java, implement the following functionality.